markusthilo/FallbackImager/README.md

 Hits are files, that are represented in the artifacts.
 Obviously this tool can only support to find missing files.
 You will (nearly) never have the identical file lists.
 In detail AxChecker takes the file paths of the AXIOM case and tries to subtract normalized paths from the list or file system.

-### HdZero
+### WipeR/WipeW
 This is a wipe tool designed for SSDs and HDDs.
 There is also the possibility to overwrite files but without erasing file system metadata.

 By default only unwiped blocks (or SSD pages) are overwritten though it is possible to force the overwriting of every block or even use a two pass wipe (1st pass writes random values).
-Instead of zeros you can choose to overwrite with ones ("Use 0xFF to wipe").
+Instead of zeros you can choose to overwrite with any other Byte given in hex (0 - ff).

 Whe the target is a physical drive, you can create a partition where (after a successful wipe) the log is copied into.
-A custom head for this log can be defined in a text file ("Head of log file", *hdzero_log_head.txt* by default).
+A custom head for this log can be defined in a text file ("Head of log file", *log_head.txt* by default).

 Be aware that this module is extremely dangerous as it is designed to erase data!
 There will be no "Are you really really sure questions" as Windows users might be used to.